PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

 ## Forecasting

-Below are given the forecasted values by the ANN model, which resulted the best fit of the data.
+Below are the forecasted values by the ANN model.

 ```R
 f=forecast(fitANN,PI=TRUE,h=12)